-We will apply through IRAS for ethics approval for the ethnographic component, as this is the only element which lies outside 'usual care'.
-Institutional approval will be required for the ethnographer to observe clinical practice.
-Staff will need to be informed that observation of practice is taking place, and will have the right to refuse observations if they wish.
+PEARL has received approval form the National Research Ethics Service for the ethnographic component, as this is the only element, which lies outside 'usual care'.
+Institutional approval has been sought for the ethnographer to observe clinical practice.
+Staff will be informed that observation of practice is taking place, and will have the right to refuse observations if they wish.
 Information sheets will be provided for both staff and patients in the clinical areas in which the observations are taking place.
 The observations will be anonymised and following editing and coding will not be attributable to specific sites or individuals.
 Ethnographic interviews with staff will be voluntary and anonymous.
-According to our interpretation of current NRES/IRAS guidance